fit-r2lab/rhubarbe/README.md

 * play with the REST interface about leases
   * check that users can use their certificate to do write (PUT, UPDATE) actions
-  * configure the unique `omf_sfa` resource name in `rhubarbe.conf`
-  * rlease --auth-check : do we have the testbed at that time ? until when ?
-  * improve current display for leases (sort by date; use curses ?)
   * provide a simple tool to **get a lease** if nobody else uses the testbed at that time.

 * fix issues with empty leases being displayed in the onelab portal -> Loic

+* connect the 'unavailable' tag in sidecar with omf_sfa

 * review the `rhubarbe-images/` and `omf-images-6/` area, esp. on `bemol` where there obviously are duplicates.
   * plan a short meeting with Naoufal and Thierry

 ## nice to have (P3)

-* robustify ensure_reset ? (fit04)
+* *not even sure* `rhubarbe tell --on/--off/--reset` ?

-    if a node is still answering ping right after it was reset, then it is exhibiting the oblivion issue, so it needs to be turned off; maybe repeatedly so.
+* *I'd rather fix the real issue in the CMC code* robustify ensure_reset ? (fit04) if a node is still answering ping right after it was reset, then it is exhibiting the oblivion issue, so it needs to be turned off; maybe repeatedly so.

-* some other commands (wait, status, etc...) should issue a warning when not authorized

 * *not even sure* refactor how mains are done; some have a monitor and some others not